Sylius/Sylius/docs/bundles/SyliusGridBundle/your_first_grid.rst

 .. image:: ../../_images/grid_new.png
     :align: center

-And when accesing index on the */admin/suppliers/* path it should look like that:
+And when accessing index on the */admin/suppliers/* path it should look like that:

 .. image:: ../../_images/grid.png
     :align: center